gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 - Necessary infrastructure resources for `ssh` access (such as VMs, public IPs, firewall rules, etc.) are automatically created and also terminated after usage, but at the latest after the above mentioned time span is up.
 ### Non-Goals
 - Node-specific access
-- Auditability on operating system level (not only auditing the SSH login, but everything that is done on a node and other respective resources, e.g. by using dedicated operating system users)
+- Auditability on operating system level (not only auditing the `ssh` login, but everything that is done on a node and other respective resources, e.g. by using dedicated operating system users)
 - Reuse of temporarily created necessary infrastructure resources by different users

 ## Proposal